-The internal audit function is outsourced by STGC.
-Internal audits are conducted every other year so far as the last audit has produced no findings indicating follow up required.
-As they are done every other year, the internal audit scope is considered full scope and reports on STL's main functions including Corporate Governance, key operational areas, information systems, compliance with laws & regulations and risks.
+The internal audit function is outsourced by STGC for the Stewart group.
+Internal audits are conducted every other year.
+The internal audit scope is considered and reports on STL's main functions including Corporate Governance, key operational areas, information systems, compliance with laws & regulations and risks.

-The scope of the internal audit is reviewed and agreed by the STL Audit Committee prior to commencement.
-The Audit Committee, in terms of its remit, is responsible for ensuring that:
+The scope of the internal audit is reviewed and agreed by the STL Audit and Risk Committee prior to commencement.
+The Audit and Risk Committee, in terms of its remit, is responsible for ensuring that:

-- · satisfactory arrangements are in place for internal audit - the role and effectiveness of internal audit is reviewed - internal audit reports are reviewed and then reported upon to the Board
+- satisfactory arrangements are in place for internal audit - the role and effectiveness of internal audit is reviewed - internal audit reports are reviewed and then reported upon to the Board

-Such an audit was carried out during 2018 and identified areas for improvement.
+Such an audit was carried out during 2020 and identified areas for improvement.
 A copy of the internal report is also provided to STL's external auditors.
+A further audit program is scheduled for 2022.